chavo1/learning-consul/README.md

 - Vagrant should be [installed](https://www.vagrantup.com/)
 - Git should be [installed](https://git-scm.com/)
 - Since [Consul](https://www.consul.io/) require at least 3 servers in order to survive 1 server failure.
 Quorum requires at least (n/2)+1 members.
-If we need more servers, clients or a specific Consul version - it is simple as just change the numbers in the Vagrantfile
+If we need more servers, clients or a specific Consul or envconsul version - it is simple as just change the numbers in the Vagrantfile
 ```
 SERVER_COUNT = 3
 CLIENT_COUNT = 2
 CONSUL_VERSION = '1.4.0'
+ENVCONSUL_VERSION = '0.7.3'
 ```
+#### Additionaly I installed [NGINX](https://www.nginx.com/resources/wiki/) with [envconsul](https://github.com/hashicorp/envconsul) if this not needed you can simply comment the 'call_nginx.sh' in Vagrantfile and uncomment 'nginx.sh'.
+This will populate the 'Welcome to NGINX!' page with API.

 #### Now we are ready to start, just follow the steps: